NiclO1337/pp4-banana-palace/TESTING.md

 ### Unfixed bugs

-Bugs that remain after project deadline for release are currently labelled as [wont-fix-yet](https://github.com/NiclO1337/pp4-banana-palace/issues?q=is%3Aopen+is%3Aissue+label%3A%22wont+fix+yet%22) on GitHub issues page.
+Bugs that remain after project deadline for release are currently in the bug column on [kanban board](https://github.com/users/NiclO1337/projects/3/views/1) and will be top priority in the next round of development.